-The Embedded Flash Controller manages 16 lock bits to protect 16 regions of the flash against inadvertent flash erasing or programming commands.
-The AT91SAM7XC256 contains 16 lock regions and each lock region contains 64 pages of 256 bytes.
-Each lock region has a size of 16 Kbytes.
+The Embedded Flash Controller manages 16 lock bits to protect 16 regions of the Flash against inadvertent Flash erasing or programming commands.

+The AT91SAM7A3 has 16 lock regions.
+Each lock region contains 16 pages of 256 bytes.
+Each lock region has a size of 4 Kbytes, thus only the first 64 Kbytes can be locked.